Estimate Time7 min

 Fidelity does not provide legal or tax advice.
 The information herein is general in nature and should not be considered legal or tax advice.
 Consult an attorney or tax professional regarding your specific situation.

 Optional investment management services provided for a fee through Fidelity Personal and Workplace Advisors LLC (FPWA), a registered investment adviser and a Fidelity Investments company.
-Discretionary portfolio management provided by Strategic Advisers LLC, a registered investment adviser.
+Discretionary portfolio management provided by its affiliate, Fidelity Management & Research Company LLC (FMR), a registered investment adviser.
 These services are provided for a fee.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917